Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Local twist operators

 which is positive when $t_2>t_3$, and negative when $t_2<t_3$ as shown in Fig.~\ref{fig:operators}(b).
 The superimposed line in Fig.~\ref{fig:operators}(a) shows the locus where $\mathcal{T}_{3}=0$.
 This line coincides with the phase transition between the trivial and topological phases, except in a region close to the triple phase transition at $t_{3}/t_{1}=t_{2}/t_{1}$.
 In this region the curve develops a cusp, reflecting that although $|\langle T_{\mathrm{c}}^{\mathrm{2\,intra}}\rangle|$ decays rapidly along the line $1 - t_{2}/t_{1}$, it still decays more slowly than both $|\langle T_{\mathrm{c}}^{\mathrm{inter}}\rangle|$ and $|\langle T_{\mathrm{c}}^{\mathrm{nnn}}\rangle|$ near the triple phase transition.
 To capture the phase in this region, it is therefore necessary to additionally consider the value of $\mathcal{I}$, which remains close to zero in the trivial region near the transition between the three phases.

 Panels (c) and (d) in Fig.~\ref{fig:operators} display $\mathcal{T}_{3}$ and $\mathcal{I}$ evaluated at $t_{1}=2$ and $t_{2}/t_{1}=0.75$, as functions of inverse temperature $\beta$ and relative hopping $t_{3}/t_{1}$.
 The results show that the region around the zero-temperature phase transition becomes progressively smeared out as temperature increases.
 The temperature dependence of $\mathcal{T}_{3}$ and $\mathcal{I}$ highlights how thermal fluctuations weaken the distinction between the competing hopping processes and broaden the localization of the Wannier centers.

-While these quantities are not topological invariants, their relative magnitudes offer a local signature of the topological and trivial phases.
+While the local twist operators are not topological invariants, their relative magnitudes offer a local signature of the topological and trivial phases.
+When the purity gap closes, the local twist operators remain well defined as expectation values, but they cease to provide a meaningful diagnostic of mixed-state topology.
+In the maximally mixed limit \(\beta\to 0\), the expectation values of the local twist operators become independent of the Hamiltonian, and the magnitudes of the central intracell and intercell twist operators vanish with system size, so they no longer carry information about the topological phase.

+The local twist operators are diagonal in the occupation basis and are therefore directly accessible in cold-atom quantum gas microscope experiments with single-site-resolved readout~\cite{Cheuk2015,Haller2015,Parsons2015,Gross2017}.
+In each projective snapshot $s$, the measured occupations $n_j^{(s)}\in\{0,1\}$ determine a corresponding $c$-number value $T_{j,\ell}^{(s)}$ for $\ell\in\{\mathrm{intra},\mathrm{inter},\mathrm{nnn}\}$.
+The expectation value is then obtained by averaging over many shots,

+By contrast, the global twist operator defining the ensemble geometric phase requires reliable readout over the full chain and suffers from reduced contrast at nonzero temperature and large system size.